 Phenytoin is an anticonvulsant medicine commonly used for treating a wide variety of seizures and epilepsy.
-It can be given while in hospital to prevent seizures during or following neurosurgery or severe head injury.
+It can be given while in the hospital to prevent seizures during or following neurosurgery or severe head injury.

 Phenytoin can be taken by mouth as capsules or oral suspension, and by injection.